iai-group/arXivDigest/backend/Endpoints.md

 `GET /api/articles`

 Returns a list of articles, which are candidates for recommendation, for a given day.
+If arXiv did not post anything at the requested date, the article_ids-field will be empty.

 Parameters:
-  - `date` date in YYYY-MM-DD format (default: most recent date with articles) Data returned:
+  - `date` date in YYYY-MM-DD format (default: current date) Data returned:
   - `num`: total number of articles
   - `article_ids`: list of article ids:
   - `date` : date articles were added
-  - `error`: if somthing went wrong
+  - `error`: if something went wrong

 Example: